top of page

 Lead and Copper Program

-Salt Lake City Department of Public Utilities (SLCDPU) Lead and Copper Program is dedicated to maintaining public health and safety.* The program includes the identification of lead services lines, prioritizing school and childcare facilities, and targeting disadvantaged communities.
-We are also conducting extensive tap compliance sampling, water quality monitoring, and public outreach.
+Salt Lake City Department of Public Utilities (SLCDPU) Lead and Copper Program is dedicated to maintaining public health and safety.* The program includes the identification of lead service lines that are potential sources of lead in drinking water.
+We are also conducting extensive sampling, water quality monitoring, and public outreach.

 *SLCDPU complies with all EPA’s rules and regulations for Lead and Copper.